langchain-ai/agent-evals/startup_data_enrichment/README.md

 langgraph dev
 ```

 This will start a local server that you can interact with using `RemoteGraph`.

-Simply pass local URL for `agent-url` parameter:
+Then simply pass local URL for `agent-url` parameter and run the evaluation script as before:

 ```shell
 python startup_data_enrichment/run_eval.py --experiment-prefix "My custom prefix" --agent-url http://localhost:8123